nnance/graphql-gateway/README.md

 - [ ] Merge remote schemas with local schemas to avoid duplication.
 - [x] Build schema refresh logic in schema loader such that schemas can be refreshed at a specified interval.
-- [ ] Use a service discover tool like Consul to register each service and have the gateway user it.
+- [ ] Use a service discover tool like Consul to register each service and have the gateway use it.
 - [x] Create Docker compose file to make running services easier
-- [ ] Dockerize each service and provide a Kubernetes deployable example with infrastructure.  ie: Consule.
+- [ ] Dockerize each service and provide a Kubernetes deployable example with infrastructure.  ie: Consule & Envoy.